JeyRunner/tuda-typst-templates/templates/tudapub/tudapub.typ

   // language for correct hyphenation
   language: "eng",

-  // set the margins of the content pages.
+  // Set the margins of the content pages.
-  // The title tabe is not affected by this.
+  // The title page is not affected by this.
   margin: (
     top: 30mm, //35.25mm + 0.05mm,//+ 0.02mm,
     left: 31.5mm,